KarthikS98/stop-and-wait-arq-crc/README.md

 python .\Codes\client_gui.py
 ```

-3. In the client GUI: enter the server laptop's IPv4 address (find it with `ipconfig` on Windows), set BER, choose the file, then `Connect` and `Send`.
+3. In the client GUI: enter the server laptop's IPv4 address (find it with `ipconfig` on Windows), set BER, choose the file, then  `Send`.

 Notes:
 - Both machines must be on the same local network and port 65432 should be reachable (allow Python through the firewall if prompted).